PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 signal processing modules, replaying past experiments, and a scripting interface to deploy custom pipelines.\label{fig:teaser}](physiolabxr%20teaser.png)

-Recent years have seen growing interest in multi-modal experiments and closed-loop interaction systems in fields of neuroscience and human-computer interaction (HCI).
-This creates a need for versatile software platforms that can handle diverse data streams in real time, enable flexible processing pipelines, and support prototyping of interactive paradigms.
+Recent years have seen growing interest in multi-modal experiments and closed-loop interaction systems in
+neuroscience and human-computer interaction (HCI).
+A need arises for versatile software platforms that can handle diverse data streams in real time, enable flexible processing pipelines, and support the prototyping of interactive paradigms.

-We introduce *PhysioLabXR*, an open-source software platform aimed at streamlining experimentation involving real-time physiological data and interactive interfaces. *PhysioLabXR* provides native support for various devices and popular data transfer protocols such as LabStreamingLayer and ZMQ.
-Its Key features include multi-stream visualization, digital signal processing modules, robust recording and synchronized replay of multi-modal data, and a Python-based scripting interface to enable custom pipelines.
-The software architecture utilizes concurrency and parallelism to ensure smooth performance.
+We introduce *PhysioLabXR*, an open-source software platform aimed at streamlining experiments involving real-time physiological data processing and interactive interfaces. *PhysioLabXR* provides native support for an increasing list of devices such as EEG, eyetracker, fNIRS, camera, and microphone, and implements popular data transfer protocols, including LabStreamingLayer and ZMQ.
+The software platform features multi-stream visualization, real-time digital signal processing (DSP), robust recording and synchronized replay of multi-modal data, and a Python-based scripting interface for users to create custom pipelines.
+Mostly in Python, the software architecture is optimized through concurrency and parallelism to ensure smooth performance.

 *PhysioLabXR* is built for neurosciences and HCI experiments.
-Benchmarks demonstrate its ability to handle high-throughput multi-stream data reliably.
-Use cases showcase its versatility in areas like VR experiments, P300 spellers, and novel gesture interfaces.
-The software reduces overheads in the research cycle and provides researchers full flexibility to build customized systems.
-It represents an extensible framework to tackle the complexity of modern experiments at the intersection of neuroscience, HCI and related fields.
-By simplifying real-time multi-modal data handling and interactive prototyping, it has the potential to accelerate insights and innovations.
+Benchmarks demonstrate its ability to handle high-throughput and multi-stream data reliably.
+Use cases showcase its versatility for VR experiments and BCI applications such as P300 speller.
+The software reduces research cycle overhead and provides researchers full flexibility to build customized systems.
+It represents an extensible framework to tackle the complexity of modern experiments at the intersection of neuroscience, HCI, and related fields.
+By simplifying real-time multi-modal data handling and interactive prototyping, *PhysioLabXR* has the potential to foster research insights and accelerate innovations.

 # Statement of need